ellatrix/administrate/readme.md

 `git clone --recursive https://github.com/iseulde/administrate`.

-If you already cloned, but not recusively, run `git submodule init` and `git submodule update`.
+If you already cloned, but not recusively, run `git submodule update --init`

 Install all dependencies through `npm`: